snieda/tsl2nano/tsl2.nano.h5/nano.h5.markdown

 </beanDefinition>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+### Defining a rule through javascript

+Use a _RuleScript_ to define a rule with a javascript expression.

+### Defining an action through javascript

+Use a _ActionScript_ to define an action with a javascript expression.

 ## The _ScriptTool_

 After login, you are able to execute queries and scripts like ant-scripts.
 You have to enable it in your _environment.xml_ to see the _ScriptTool_ in the list of _BeanCollectors_.